vwxyzjn/cleanrl/docs/rl-algorithms/ppo.md

 Under the same hardware, we see that `ppo_atari_multigpu.py` is about **30% faster** than `ppo_atari.py` with no loss of sample efficiency.

 ???+ info

+    The experiments above is to show correctness -- we show that by aligning the same hyperparameters of `ppo_atari.py` and `ppo_atari_multigpu.py`, we can achieve the same sample efficiency.
+However, we can train even faster by simply running a much larger batch size.
+For example, we can run `torchrun --standalone --nnodes=1 --nproc_per_node=8 cleanrl/ppo_atari_multigpu.py --env-id BreakoutNoFrameskip-v4 --local-num-envs=8`, which will run 8 x 8 = 64 environments in parallel and achieve a batch size of 64 x 128 = 8192.
+This will likely result in a sample efficiency but should increase the wall time efficiency.

+???+ info